wesleynjerenga/first-repo/trial.md

-thiis is a trial on what i've learnt
+this is a trial on what i've learnt by wesleyg it